jamesplease/redux-resource/docs/introduction/motivation.md

 These network requests are often made as a result of a user's action within the application.
 It's a developer's responsibility to provide feedback to the user about these requests.
-When using Redux, this means writing reducers that change the state based on the status of these requests.
+When using Redux, this means writing reducers that change your store's state tree based on the status of these requests.
 If your application has many resources, you can run into problems when you write these reducers by hand.

 For one, simply figuring out what information needs to be tracked can be difficult to figure out.
 Request tracking is a complicated problem.